droidian-perseus/droidian-perseus-guide/STATUS.md

 - WiFi: Persistent MAC address between reboots

 ### Working with additional steps
-- Misc: Reset to factory defaults (can be done in recovery)
+- Misc: Reset to factory defaults (can be done in recovery by removing `/data/rootfs-overlay` directory)

 ### Not working
 - Camera: Video (creates an empty `.mkv` file and freezes; in Waydroid camera functions fully)
 - Sensors: Fingerprint reader, register and use fingerprints (fingerprint sensor just wakes up screen)
-- Cellular: Data connection
-- Cellular: Enable/disable mobile data
-- Cellular: Switch connection speed between 2G/3G/4G works for SIM2 (no mobile data)
 - Cellular: Switch preferred SIM for calling and SMS (no dual SIM support)
 - WiFi: Hotspot cannot serve data to clients (no mobile data)
 - Misc: Shutdown / Reboot (phone hangs after both, long press Power button to turn on again)